 A company runs four sub branches in a country, due to any reason company decides to shut down one of its branch .
 The company is still going concern because shutting down of one branch can’t provide lose to that extent that the whole company will liquidate .
 In case if company has only one unit and it becomes no more operational, then we can say that the company is no more going concern.

 Business entity concept or business entity principle considers the owner of an entity has different legal liabilities.
-Therefore, under this concept, the entity must record all transactions separately from its owner and other business.
+Therefore, under this concept, the entity must record all transactions separately from its owner .This principle considers business and owner two different persons,therefore their accounts should be maintained separately.

 This principle could help minimize conflict between owners if there are many owners of the entity.
 And it also prevents the owner from avoiding tax obligations to the government.